 Scurvy is a condition that most of us only think of around Talk Like a Pirate Day.
 It was a very common ailment in the past, though.
 Scurvy is a disease caused by a deficiency in vitamin C, which is essential for your body to make collagen.
 Collagen is a protein integral to the structure of many tissues, including your gums.

 As a result, bleeding and receding gums are one of the most common and noticeable symptoms of scurvy.
+Other symptoms of scurvy include:

 It’s an unfortunate side effect of cancer treatment that it often leads to the suppression of your immune system.
 As a result, your body can develop some serious infections, often related to what are normally harmless or even helpful microorganisms.
 This includes not just bacteria, but also fungus, which are common in our environment, and normally kept under control easily by our immune system.

 It’s important to note that other treatments that suppress your immune system, such as treatment for autoimmune disorders, can also lead to gum disease.
+When you receive these treatments, your doctor should talk to you about heading off related problems such as gum disease.
+We can help you refine your home hygiene routine and/or schedule you in for more regular professional cleanings to help you maintain good oral and overall health.